Rai0101-T/CanadaGrants/README.md

 - React Query for data fetching
 - React Hook Form for form handling
 - Wouter for client-side routing
+- Shadcn/UI components

 ### Backend
 - Node.js/Express
 - PostgreSQL with Drizzle ORM
+- Drizzle ORM for database interactions
 - Passport.js for authentication
 - OpenAI API integration for grant recommendations and GrantScribe
 - Node-cron for scheduled background tasks
+- Puppeteer for web scraping to populate the grants database

 ### Infrastructure
 - Database backup and migration tools